 There’s something so irresistible about having creamy, nutty peanut butter and rich, decadent chocolate in one bite.
 It’s really no wonder that all over the world people have married these two foods to create delicious creations, like the beloved Reese’s pieces.

-I was at the market the other day and saw Reese’s Pieces on sale for $1.
-Yes, $1!
-They’re hard enough to resist as is, but at this bargain price, I knew I couldn’t pass this deal up.
-In fact, why not stock up to use for baking?
+I was at the market the other day and saw Reese’s pieces on sale for $1.
+(Yes, $1!)
+They’re hard enough to resist as is, but at this bargain price, I knew I couldn’t pass on this deal.
+In fact, I bought four. 🙂

 - Preheat oven to 350 degrees.
 Line two cookie sheets with aluminum foil or parchment paper.
 Set aside.

 - Melt chocolate chips and butter in a medium saucepan over low heat.

 - Remove from heat and transfer chocolate mixture to a mixer fitted with a paddle attachment.
 Add the condensed milk and vanilla extract.
 Mix on low speed until incorporated.